 Popular Hairstyles that Highlight Triangle Braids

 Still unsure about triangle braids?
 We’ve got some hair-spiration to convince you!
 Because the most important part is the braiding pattern, you can do whatever you want with the braids themselves.
 Go long or short.
-Stick with a natural hair color or pick out something fierce and fantastical.
+Stick with natural hair color or pick out something fierce and fantastical.
 What will it be?

 1. Long and Defined

 You can really see the triangular shape with these triangle braids.
 The triangles themselves are beautifully arranged so that the shared points look like starbursts.
 We’re in love with those baby hairs, too.

 2. Half Bun

 This high-piled hairdo is the bee’s knees.
 Thanks to both the braids and the beads, it’s ideal as a casual, everyday coif and as a formal look.
 The triangles in this pattern are smaller, which allows for many more braids.